-A pplication will expand as you type

-Business Information

-Business or Consortium Name Each business in a consortium must complete t for completing the primary page and the additio he first page of the application.
-The lead business in the consortium should be responsible nal pages of the application.
+Application will expand as you type Business Information Business or Consortium Name: Each business in a consortium must complete the first page of the application.
+The lead business in the consortium should be responsible for completing the primary page and the additional pages of the application.
+FEIN: City/State/Zip: Contact Name: Phone No: Fax No: Explain the nature of your business (i.e. product or service) No. of Employees Company Wide: Is this a Historically Underutilized Business (HUB)?
+Has the business applied or received any funding from Missouri Works Training?
+Employment Benefits Currently Offered Medical Insurance Vacation Prescriptions Life Insurance 401 K/Pension Plan Holidays Sick Days Profit Sharing Dental Insurance Vision Insurance Educational Assistance Other: Describe other: Proiect Costs Total Grant Amount Requested \$ Number of Employees to be Trained Average Cost per Employee \$

-FEIN:

-Address:

-City/State/Zip:

-ContactName:

-Phone No:Fa ax No:

-No. of Employees Company Wid Is this a Historically Underutilized ess (i.e. product or service) le: d Business (HUB)? sived any funding from Missouri Works Training?

-Employment Benefits Currently Offered

-Medical Insurance Vacation Prescriptions

-Life Insurance 401 K/Pension Plan Holidays

-Dental Insurance Sick Days Profit Sharing

-Vision Insurance Educational Assistance Other:

-Describe other:

-Project Costs

-Total Grant Amount Requested \$

-Number of Employees to be Trained

-Average Cost per Employee \$

 Project Start Date